jakobyte1024/livehackingworkshop-lab/content/05_defend/02_attacking&defending.md

 {{% /expand %}}

-Then jnject the sidecar container, directly below containers on column 0:
+Then inject the sidecar container, directly below containers on column 0:
 {{% expand "Solution" %}}

 ```bash